FAQs About Application to CCNL and UCLA Psychology

 No, due to the large volume of applications, Dr. Karlsgodt is not able to set up individual phone calls or video conferences with applicants prior to applying.
 As it is not possible to meet with all applicants, it is important to keep the process transparent and equitable, and not have meetings that are separate from the application process.

-Your personal statement should help us get to know you, learn about your research experience, research, and goals, and understand why you would be a good fit for UCLA and CCNL.
+The statements included in the application should help us get to know you, learn about your research experience, research, and goals, and understand why you would be a good fit for UCLA and CCNL.
 Things that will help get this across include:

 - A clear direct statement of your overall research interests and how they relate to our lab goals and ongoing work